Kalzak/kalzak.github.io/_posts/2023-10-09-You-Will-Write-Safe-Code.markdown

 # Conclusion

 The Starknet network and Cairo language have a lot of features to encourage (and force) writing good code.
 We hope this high-level overview of some of these features has been helpful.
 Of course, these features shouldn’t be mistaken as a silver bullet for all security concerns.
 Business logic issues, cross-chain communication flaws, and other mistakes can still make their way into your code.

-If you’re presently engaged in or contemplating a Starknet project and require security reviews or guidance, feel free to get in touch with us at [hello@nethermind.io](mailto:hello@nethermind.io).

 Authored by [@0xKalzak](https://twitter.com/0xKalzak), with special acknowledgments to [@0xerim](https://twitter.com/0xerim) for discussions and reviews.